Every parent knows that kids can be picky eaters, especially when it comes to healthy foods like broccoli and spinach.

 Food allergies tend to be more dangerous.
 The child will usually need to avoid the offending food entirely.
 Food intolerance often isn’t as serious.
 The child may be able to eat small amounts of the substance.

-- gluten sensitivity: This occurs when the child’s body reacts to a protein called gluten in grains like wheat.
+- Gluten sensitivity: This occurs when the child’s body reacts to a protein called gluten in grains like wheat.
 Symptoms include headache, upset stomach, and bloating.
 Although celiac disease — the most severe form of gluten sensitivity — does involve the immune system, its symptoms are usually centered in the gut.
+Celiac disease can affect other systems of the body but doesn’t cause anaphylaxis.

-- sensitivity to food additives: This occurs when a child’s body reacts to dyes, chemicals like sulfates, or other additives in foods.
-Symptoms include rash, nausea, diarrhea, and trouble breathing.
+- Sensitivity to food additives: This occurs when a child’s body reacts to dyes, chemicals like sulfites, or other additives in foods.
+Symptoms include rash, nausea, and diarrhea.
+Sulfites can sometimes trigger an asthma attack in someone who has asthma and is sensitive to them.

 Because the symptoms of food intolerance are sometimes similar to those of a food allergy, it can be hard for parents to tell the difference.
 Here’s a guide to distinguishing a food allergy from intolerance: